economic-modeling-master/gams-blog/README.md

 Even if this setup does not require the students to learn how to use Git, it has the benefit of familiarizing them with modern development tools: GitHub, Markdown, Continuous Integration, and even development in the cloud; all skills that can be useful for modelers in and out of academia.

 Another benefit of this approach is that it can be scaled up.
 Running the class with a hundred students would not be more difficult.
-It is possible to share the teacher access to GitHub Classroom with TAs that would take care of part of the load.
+It is possible to share the teacher access to GitHub Classroom with teaching assistants who would take care of part of the load.

 In conclusion, by using modern tools, you can transform the way you teach GAMS modeling and make grading more efficient and partly automated.